openapi/openapi-nodejs-sdk/README.md

 // The client is now ready to make requests
 ```
+### Undefined methods
+The client will instantiate **only the instances needed** based on the provided token: if you get `undefined` method when you attempt to run a request, please check if you have all the required permissions.

 ## Make requests
 Once the client has been initialized, we can start making requests: all the available methods will be loaded based on the provided token.